 Do you know what doria is?
 Do you also know doria was created in Japan?
-It doesn’t sound Japanese, so there are so many Japanese thinks it is an European dish.
+It doesn’t sound Japanese, so there are so many Japanese that think it is an European dish.
 Today I am going to share Milano fu Doria.

 Doria is a proud Japanese dish.
-Because of the name, it doesn’t like Japanese food but it is actually a type of yoshoku which is western style dish in Japan.
-Doria is made of vegetables or/and meat covered with white sauce or tomato sauce.
-Add it over the steamed rice then bake it in an oven.
+Because of the name, it doesn’t sound like Japanese food but it is actually a type of yoshoku which is a western style dish in Japan.
+Doria is made of vegetables and/or meat covered with white sauce or tomato sauce.
+Add it over steamed rice then bake it in an oven.
 This is a perfect comfort dish for cold winter.

-It was invented by Swiss chef, Sally Weil, who was the first head chef of New Grand, a long-established hotel in Yokohama.
-Doria is inspired by a dish that was popular in Europe at the time that is simmered shrimps over pilaf and some cheese and white sauce on top of that, then baked in an oven.
-Also, Doria is named by Mr. Sally Weil, and is said to be named after the name of the Italian aristocrat, Andrea Doria, but it is not totally sure.
+It was invented by a Swiss chef, Sally Weil, who was the first head chef of New Grand, a long-established hotel in Yokohama.
+Doria is inspired by a dish that was popular in Europe at the time that is simmered shrimp over pilaf with some cheese and white sauce on top, then baked in the oven.
+Also, Doria is named by Mr. Sally Weil, and is said to be named after the name of the Italian aristocrat, Andrea Doria, but no one is totally sure.

 What is Milano fu Doria?

 In this recipe, I introduce Milano fu Doria which is super popular in Japan.
-Actually, it is a menu of Saizeriya (サイゼリヤ) that is a Japanese chain of family-style Italian yōshoku restaurant in Japan.
-There are so many people around my age (20’s – 30’s) have experience going to Saizeriya to get Milano fu Doria with friends because it is so cheap, filling, and delicious.
-I used to go to there and it is one of my precious memory when I was a student!
+Actually, it is on the menu of Saizeriya (サイゼリヤ) which is a Japanese restaurant chain of family-style Italian yōshoku in Japan.
+There are so many people around my age (20’s – 30’s) that have experience going to Saizeriya to get Milano fu Doria with friends because it is so cheap, filling, and delicious.
+I used to go to there and it is one of my most precious memories from when I was a student!

-I couldn’t tell Doria or Risotto until I learned.
-Doria is a dish that is added some vegetables or/and meat, cheese, and sauce on top of already cooked rice.
-And taste is richer than risotto.
+I couldn’t tell the difference between Doria or Risotto until I learned.
+Doria is a dish that is made with vegetables or/and meat, cheese, and sauce on top of already cooked rice.
+The taste is also richer than risotto.
 Risotto is a dish that uses uncooked rice cooked in bouillon.
-Risotto’s process is ‘simmering’, so it needs a lot of water than Doria.
+Risotto’s process is ‘simmering’, so it needs a lot more water than Doria.

-Doria usually use bechamel sauce (white sauce), but we have some other types of Doria as well.
+Doria usually uses bechamel sauce (white sauce), but we have some other types of Doria as well.

 - curry doria